 As the medical authorities took the patient away, the others were allowed to gather with Dame Mikah.
 The Duke's man joined them and said, "From what I understand, you're Dame Mikah", as he pointed to her.
 "And you're Sir Brian and your Sir Zimzod." pointing at the two men.
 Zimzod smirked at the man, and nodded to Brian as he said, "Yeah.
 Make sure to get his good side."
 Ignoring that, Mr. Shrev said "The police have your statements and the evidence.
 And it appears this was a situation of 'wrong place at the wrong time'."
 Mr. Shrev told them Rol would be returned to them shortly, and he thanked them for their assistance in the matter.
 Mikah sparked up saying, "We'd like to thank the Duke for his assistance.
 Without you, Rol would have been in custody for the next couple of days."
 Mr. Shrev waved the thanks off, saying he was just doing as ordered.

-MIkah thanked him again anyway, and said they'd be seeing Mr. Ahkuariyo, and would let him know how grateful they were for his assistance.
+Mikah thanked him again anyway, and said they'd be seeing Mr. Ahkuariyo, and would let him know how grateful they were for his assistance.
 Mr. Shrev said they worked in different departments, and asked Mikah for her medical notes on treating the attacker.
 He gave her his comms information, so she could send that file in once she'd created it.
 After that, he said that the Duke was looking forward to meeting with them when he could schedule it, and Mikah was surprised.
 When she asked, "Really?"
 Shrev was surprised at her reaction, and said he thought they'd expected to meet with His Grace.
-Mikah replied that she was just surprised that it would be sooner rather than later.
+Mikah just said she was just surprised it would be sooner rather than later.
 He reminded her he'd said 'as soon as he can schedule it.'
 As his team left, Mr. Shrev said he hoped they enjoyed the rest of their time in-system and Mikah said she hoped so too.

 As he finished, the Countess and her team joined them and Ursara introduced her lawyers as being from the firm Mikah was to meet with later that day.
 While introductions were made, Ursara said it might be a good idea, now that they'd made their impression on the fair, if they found an alcove and discussed their business.
 When Mikah and the others agreed, the Countess made use of her rank to get them a private speaking room, and have it curtained off so that no one could look in or read lips.
 This was made available, free of charge, for the Countess and the media were backed off by the fair staff.Emkir Scanning Outlets